-Age Groups Playing Time Guideline: Purpose U9 - U11 Approximately 50% average throughout the season.
+Age Groups Playing Time Guideline: Purpose U8 - U11 Approximately 50% average throughout the season.
 Poor attitude, attendance, and effort will affect playing time Key Developmental period players need to play in order to create enjoyment of the game, ignite passion, and maximize development at this age.
 Focus on learning to train and compete.
 U12 Approximately 50% average throughout the season.
-Poor attitude, attendance and effort will affect playing time Physical maturity happening/nearing it's end.
+Poor attitude, attendance and effort will affect playing time Pre-ECNL & SCCL: Report to the U13/U14 playing time policies stated below Physical maturity happening/nearing it's end.
 Playing time minimum allows players to work through their physical adaptions U13 - U14 Approximately 30% minimum averaged throughout the season.
-Poor attitude, attendance, and effort will affect playing time. exceptions made for and ECNL; no guaranteed playing time Playing time now used as a motivational tool.
+Poor attitude, attendance, and effort will affect playing time.
+Exceptions made for and ECNL/ECRL; no guaranteed playing time Playing time now used as a motivational tool.
 Players begin learning value in performance; how to elevate personal performance.
-U15 - U18 Division 1 or higher: Merit based quality of performance, attitude, and effort all effect playing time.
-Division 2: Approximately 30% minimum throughout the season.
-Poor attitude and effort will effect playing time.
-Players continue learning connection between performance and playing time.
+U15 - U18 ECNL/ECRL: No guaranteed playing time SCCL: Merit based quality of performance, attitude, and effort all effect playing time State League: Approximately 30% minimum throughout the season.
+Poor attitude and effort will affect time played Players continue learning connection between performance and playing time.
 Preparation for next level.

-\Attendance at training sessions is a key component of displaying the proper attitude and effort.
+Attendance at training sessions is a key component of displaying the proper attitude and effort.
 While situations arise where players may not attend training sessions, it is critical to development to practice and train.
 If players consistently miss training sessions and are not making these sessions up it is a poor reflection of attitude and effort.

-Purpose: Developing passion for playing the game is one of the main objectives of the BUSA programs for younger players.
+Purpose: Developing passion for playing the game is one of the main objectives of the Alabama FC programs for younger players.
 As players mature, we feel it is in the best interest of each player to utilize playing time in a manner consistent with higher levels of the game (college) to increase the competitiveness of our players.
-Therefore, as players progress through BUSA programs, playing time may be based on a player's skill and mastery of the game rather than a time requirement based on an individuals attitude and effort.
+Therefore, as players progress through BUSA programs, playing time may be based on a player's skill and mastery of the game rather than a time requirement based on an individual's attitude and effort.